Joan Caulfield: Later years

 In the 1960s and 1970s, Caulfield was active in touring companies of plays, summer stock theater and dinner theater across the country.
 She guest starred in a 1966 episode of My Three Sons.
 She starred in the pilot for The Magician (1973), The Daring Dobermans (1973), The Hatfields and the McCoys (1975), The Space-Watch Murders (1975), Pony Express Rider (1976), and episodes of Baretta and Murder, She Wrote.

-Personal life
+Personal life and death

 In 1950, Caulfield married film producer Frank Ross, with whom she had a son, Caulfield Kevin Ross (born 1959).
 Ross produced and directed her 1951 film The Lady Says No, with David Niven taking second billing as her romantic interest.
 She separated from Ross, blaming the stress of working on Sally, then found out she was pregnant.
 Ross and Caulfield divorced in 1960.

 In 1960, Caulfield married dentist Robert Peterson, with whom she had her second son, John Caulfield Peterson (born 1962).
 In 1966, they divorced.

 Caulfield died from cancer at the age of 69 at Cedars-Sinai Medical Center in Los Angeles.
-A.C.
-Lyles delivered her eulogy.
+A. C. Lyles delivered her eulogy.
 She was a practicing Roman Catholic.

+She was a registered Republican who supported the campaign of Dwight Eisenhower in 1952 and for Barry Goldwater in 1964.